The Rev. Amos Beman’s Devotion to Education, Social Activism, and New Haven

 Amos Beman also lectured across the United States and wrote for many Black newspapers (opposing slavery, colonization, and the lack of education opportunities for the Black community) but was most vocal about the Temperance Movement.
 Beman served as president of the Connecticut State Temperance and Moral Reform Society of Colored People, founded by his father.
 He convinced many men to pledge total abstinence from all intoxicating liquors, fearful that alcohol led Black men to suffer high rates of depression, disease, unemployment, and death, as well as receive unfair criticism from whites about supposed alcoholic tendencies.
 Despite it all, Beman knew, as he stated during an 1839 address in Hartford, that “the day will come, when we shall stand on an elevated position in society . . . when the hearts of the people will flow together, and be cemented in love, when the unhappy influences and false principles will be banished.”

 In 1856, typhoid fever took Beman’s wife, Eunice, and two of their five children.
 The pastor remarried in 1857 after falling in love with Eliza Kennedy—a match that shocked his congregation members because Eliza was white.
 Ultimately, the backlash Amos received for his union with Eliza forced him to resign as pastor of Temple Street.
 He went on to serve short-term positions at churches in Maine, New York, Ohio, Indiana, and Massachusetts and performed missionary work in New England and Tennessee.
 All the while he kept a residence on Howe Street in New Haven, never completely disconnecting from the city.
-He returned for social events, even presiding over Jubilee, celebrating the emancipation of slaves in the District of Columbia.
+He returned for social events, even presiding over Jubilee, celebrating the emancipation of enslaved people in the District of Columbia.
 Eliza passed away from cancer in 1864 and Amos married a Black woman named Mary Allen in 1871.
 Amos Beman died just three years later, on June 29, 1874, and received a burial in Evergreen Cemetery in New Haven.

 Elizabeth Correia holds a MA degree in Public History from Central Connecticut State University and works in cultural resource management.